In February, 1998 Issue of Rangefinder Magazine:

 Cone Editions Gallery opened at 560 Broadway in NYC's SoHo art district in 1987 with a show of 8 large scale Poem Prints by painter Norman Bluhm and poet John Yau.
 Ultimately, the gallery would show the works of more than 20 artists published by Cone Editions since 1982, including the digital printmaking exhibition, The Proof.

 In 1990, Cone Editions relocated to the small, rural village of East Topsham, Vermont and dedicated itself to the development of digital printmaking.
 Cone built a separate 4200 square foot post and beam studio with private artist's quarters.
 Initially the studio combined digital imaging with screenprint, photogravure, relief print and monoprint.
 In 1992, Cone Editions acquired its first IRIS 3047 printer, an ink jet printer which would ultimately prove to be very malleable in the hands of Cone.
 Melissa Meyer was the first invited artist to produce prints with this new large direct digital printer.
-The project consisted of IRIS printed grounds of the artist's computer manipulated paintings, on which Meyer over-printed as many as 12 additional screenprinted colors from hand painted mylars.
+The project consisted of IRIS printed "grounds" of high resolution drum scans of the artist's recent paintings, on which Meyer over-printed as many as 12 additional screenprinted colors from hand painted mylars.

-"We practice what we teach".
 Since 1984, Cone Editions Press has been producing some of the most innovative digital photographic projects in the world.
 Five pivotal exhibitions in 1997/1998 launched inkjet printing into the public's eye as a valid photographic medium.
 David Humphrey's suite of digital inkjet prints utilizing large formt scanning played an important role in "(re) Mediation: The Digital in Contemporary American Printmaking" which was the United States winning entry in the prestigious 6th annual Biennial of Graphic Art in Ljubljana, Slovenia.
 Washington D.C.'s The Corcoran Gallery of Art launched the Gordon Parks Retrospective, "Half Past Autumn" in 1998, and which is still touring the nation.
 The color prints were produced at Cone Editions Press with the IRIS Giclée process.
 Diana Michener's extraordinary "Solitaire" exhibition at Pace MacGill Gallery in 1997 was produced with a one-off IRIS DigitalPlatinum monochromatic process on thin sheets of Japanese hand made Washi paper.
 Richard Avedon's "In Memory of the Late Mr. and Mrs. Comfort", a fashion portfolio photographed and created for The New Yorker, November 6, 1995 issue was painstakingly reproduced as a limited edition IRIS portfolio in 1997 & 1998 from the original transparencies.
 The Painted Photograph at the Real Gallery in NYC highlighted several photographic hybrid process from Cone Editions.
 Bill Jones, editor of ArtByte Magazine wrote the catalogue essay.
-Many photographers works have been produced by Cone's studio including: Lynne Davis, Barbara Ess, Saul Leiter, Jesse Orosco, and Kiki Smith to name just a few.
-Cone Editions workshops offer attendees the opportunity to produce their work in the same innovative studio that has been used to realize countless visions, and to learn new skills and foundation from the masters of the digital print medium.